2026 Legislative Priorities

 Thank you, sponsors: Requested by Governor Ferguson; Senators Riccelli, Nobles, Harris, Cortes, Slatter, Orwall, Chapman, Ramos, Trudeau, Kauffman, Muzzall, Lovelett, Valdez, Krishnadasan, Hasegawa, Lovick, Liias, Saldaña, Dhingra, Conway, Bateman, Holy, Christian, Cleveland, King, Frame, Salomon, Stanford, Wilson, C.

-Status: Senate Early Learning and K-12 Education.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 This legislation requires public schools to provide breakfast and lunch each school day to any requesting study and at no charge.
 While the legislation was requested by the Governor and it did receive a hearing in 2025, it failed to advance due to the cost of implementation.

 Testimony: Submitted 1/31/25